-When it comes to young black boys, haircuts are best cut to keep afro, kinky, or curly hair in style.
-There exist all shapes and sizes to suit your boy’s taste!
+For young black boys, haircuts are best cut to keep afro, kinky, or curly hair in style.
+There are all shapes and sizes to suit your boy’s taste!
 Look up to Jaden Smith’s braids, Trevor Jackson’s fade, and Kwesi Boakye’s buzzcut!
 These young black celebrities certainly set the standard for the coolest boys haircuts!

-As for maintaining black boys hairstyles, Illinois-based barber, Kevin Marks says, “Make sure to comb and use moisturizer because curly hair dries out fast.
+As for maintaining black boys’ styles, Illinois-based barber Kevin Marks says, “Make sure to comb and use moisturizer because curly hair dries out fast.
 Also, be willing to bring him to the barbershop at least twice a month.
-Aside from combing and brushing, it needs a good washing and conditioning weekly.”
+Aside from combing and brushing, it needs good washing and conditioning weekly.”

-For styling, Kevin’s most recommended product is Cantu Oil Sheen.
-Based on his expert opinion, it gives the hair not only a nice, light shine but also oils the scalp!
+For styling for black boy hair cuts, Kevin’s most recommended product is Cantu Oil Sheen.
+Based on his expert opinion, it gives the hair a nice, light shine and oils the scalp!
 For afro twists, Lusters Curl Twist and Lock Gel are his must-haves.
 He explains, “They smell good, have a very nice hold, and are non-flaking.”

 Choose between a casual, fun look or a smart and neat cut!
 Black boys look dope with an afro, curly hair, buzz cut, and braids or locs.
-Feeling to give him a one-of-a-kind hairstyle?
+Feeling like you’d like to give him a one-of-a-kind hairstyle?
 Ask your kid’s barber to match it with a fade!